ebitsdev/data-structures-algo-udacity/project3/explanation/problem4_dutch_national_flag_explanation.md

 Once that is done, we merge the tree lists into a single list.

 The time complexity is O(n).
-The algorithm does not take more space than necessary in its current implementation.
+The algorithm does not take more memory space than necessary in its current implementation.
 The space complexity is O(1).